North Central West Virginia Airport

 North Central West Virginia Airport is a public/military airport a mile northeast of Bridgeport and six miles east of Clarksburg, in Harrison County, West Virginia, United States.
 It is owned and operated by the Benedum Airport Authority, serving Harrison and Marion County, and was formerly Benedum Airport and Harrison-Marion Regional Airport.
 The airport sees two airlines, with some passenger service subsidized by the Essential Air Service program.

-Federal Aviation Administration records say the airport had 36,917 passenger boardings (enplanements) in the calendar year 2018, 25,105 in 2017 and 10,694 in 2010.
-The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport (more than 10,000 enplanements per year).
+Federal Aviation Administration records show the airport had over 41,067 passenger boardings (enplanements) in calendar year 2025, up from 10,694 in 2010.
+The National Plan of Integrated Airport Systems categorizes it as a primary commercial service airport (more than 10,000 enplanements per year).

 Facilities

 The airport covers 434 acres (176 ha) at an elevation of 1,224 feet (373 m).
 Its single runway, 3/21, is 7,800 by 150 feet (2,377 x 46 m) long.
 It has one helipad, 50 by 50 feet (15 x 15 m).

 Also located at the airport is the Army National Guard's Fixed Wing Army Aviation Training Site (FWAATS).
 The FWAATS trains Army aviators from all three components in the C-12 and C-26 aircraft.